 A relative has commented on a post of mine on this site, namely “My Boyhood,” at

-She had some questions and made some observations about selectivity on my part in seemingly choosing to focus on some aspects of my boyhood while overlooking others.
+My relative had some questions and made some observations about selectivity on my part in seemingly choosing to focus on some aspects of my boyhood while overlooking others.

-Her comment induced me to think about what goes into writing such a piece.
+My relative’s comment induced me to think about what goes into writing such a piece.
 My response follows.

 — Roger W. Smith